SallyAlMasri/SallyAlMasri/README.md

 - 👋 Hi, I’m @SallyAlMasri
-- 👀 I’m interested in books
+- 👀 I’m interested in books and coding
-- 🌱 I’m currently learning Computer Science
+- 🌱 I'm a fresh graduate in Computer Scienc
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 SallyAlMasri/SallyAlMasri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.